Thomas Benbury: Military service

 He was appointed a major in the Chowan County Regiment.
 He served as Brigadier General (Pro Tempore) in the Edenton District Brigade in 1780.

 He and Thomas Jones, along with the aid of Benjamin Franklin, purchased for the war effort 23 canons from France in 1778.
 They were to be delivered to Edenton by Captain William Borritz aboard the ship Holy Heart of Jesus.
 When Captain Boritz arrived in Edenton harbor in July 1778, he attempted to levy a transportation charge of 150 pounds of tobacco for every 100 pounds of cannon.
 There was not sufficient tobacco stores in Edenton to pay the levy, so the cannon were dumped in the harbor.

 Political career and personal life

 He served in the North Carolina House of Commons from 1776 to 1782 and was speaker of the house from 1778 to 1782.
 His son, Richard Benbury, succeeded him in the house.
 In 1784, he was appointed collector of customs for the State of North Carolina at "Port Roanoke".
 After 1789, he was appointed federal collector of customs for the Port of Edenton by President George Washington.

 He married Thamir Howcott, in 1761, and later after her death he married Elizabeth Unknown in 1769.
 By his first wife he had two sons, Thomas and Richard, and by his second wife, a daughter, Mary.

 He was justice of the peace and a vestryman in the Anglican church in Edenton for most of his adult life.
-He died on February 6, 1793, and was buried in the graveyard at St. Paul's Episcopal Church and Churchyard in Edenton, North Carolina.
+He died on February 6, 1793, and was buried at St. Paul's Church, Edenton.